yangli-learning/awesome_transferability/README.md

 (work in progress)

 ## Ananlytical transferability metrics
-Analytical metrics refer to methods that do not need to train the transer network (e.g. fine-tuning) on the target data.
+Analytical metrics refer to methods that do not need to train the transfer network (e.g. fine-tuning) on the target data.
 We group the papers by whether they mainly focus on the single-source transfer setting or the multi-source transfer setting.
 ### Single-source transferability

 - [Transferability and Hardness of Supervised Classification Tasks (2019)](https://arxiv.org/abs/1908.08142) (2019)